-Source 1 A guide for planning the direction of a geographical inquiry into Uluru
+Source GT.11 A guide for planning the direction of a geographical inquiry into Uluru

 Key inquiry question Data needed Possible sources of data Is it a good thing that so many tourists visit Uluru?
-Information on the importance and significance of Uluru to the Anangu, who are the Indigenous people in the area Information on the management and maintenance of the park Conduct fieldwork into visitor numbers.
-Create surveys and questionnaires for visitors to complete.
-Contact Parks Australia and Uluru-Kata Tjuta National Park for information on how the park is managed.
-Download resources from the Parks Australia website; for example, podcasts, maps, visitor guides, geological reports, audio tours and images.
+Information on the importance and significance of Uluru to the Anangu, who are the Indigenous people in the area Information on the management and maintenance of the park Conduct fieldwork into visitor numbers Create surveys and questionnaires for visitors to complete Contact Parks Australia and Uluru-Kata Tjuta National Park for information on how the park is managed Download resources from the Parks Australia website; for example, podcasts, maps, visitor guides, geological reports, audio tours and images b What two additional issues may be linked to this geographical inquiry into the construction of a new shopping centre?
+One issue should relate to the natural environment and one should relate to the built environment.